csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 It is possible to compute and store the results of the above queries and then make the stored relations available to users.
 However, if we did so, and the underlying data in the relations _instructor_, _course_, or _section_ changes, the stored query results would then no longer match the result of reexecuting the query on the relations.
 In general, it is a bad idea to compute and store query results such as those in the above examples (although there are some exceptions, which we study later).

 Instead, SQL allows a “virtual relation” to be defined by a query, and the relation conceptually contains the result of the query.
-The virtual relation is not precomputed and stored, but instead is computed by executing the query when- ever the virtual relation is used.
+The virtual relation is not precomputed and stored, but instead is computed by executing the query whenever the virtual relation is used.

 Any such relation that is not part of the logical model, but is made visible to a user as a virtual relation, is called a **view**.
 It is possible to support a large number of views on top of any given set of actual relations.